encoredev/encore/docs/develop/api-schemas.md

 <Callout type="info">

-The `encore:"sensitive"` tag is ignored for local development environments to make development and debugging with the Development Dashboard easier.
+The `encore:"sensitive"` tag is ignored for local development environments to make development and debugging with the Local Development Dashboard easier.

 </Callout>